 Unforgettable Experience of the Kanha Tiger Reserve

-Kanha National Park is nestled in the Maikal range of Satpuras in Madhya Pradesh, the heart of India that forms the central Indian highlands.The national park is being popularized as the Tiger reserve and interestingly is being declared as one of the finest wildlife areas in the world.
-Spreading across two revenue districts the Mandla and the Balaghat, Kanha National Park was declared a reserve forest in 1879 and revalued as a wildlife sanctuary in 1933.
+Kanha National Park is nestled in the Maikal range of Satpuras in Madhya Pradesh – the central Indian highlands that form the heart of India.The national park was created and is popular as the Tiger reserve and has been declared as one of the finest wildlife areas in the world.
+Spread across two revenue districtsthe Mandla and the Balaghat and covering an area of 1945 sq km, the Kanha National Park was declared a reserve forest in 1879 and revalued as a wildlife sanctuary in 1933.
 Its position was further upgraded to a national park in 1955.

-The Kanha National Park is the ideal home for wide ranges of wild creatures; right from the mighty tigers to the most populated Barasingha and the countless species of plants, birds, reptiles and insects.
-This reserve has fascinated many travelers around the corners of the world with its well-developed infrastructure specially meant for them.
+The Kanha National Park is the ideal home for wide ranges of wild creatures from the mighty tigers to the barasingha and countless species of plants, birds, reptiles, and insects.
+This reserve has fascinated many travellers around the world with its well-developed and well-maintained infrastructure.

 Best Time to Visit Kanha National Park